parpy-lib/parpy-lib.github.io/docs/tutorials/print-code.md

 ## Row-wise summation

-In the previous tutorial ([Basic Parallelization](/docs/tutorials/basic-parallelization)), we considered an annotated implementation of row-wise summation in ParPy.
+In the first tutorial ([Basic Parallelization](/docs/tutorials/basic-parallelization)), we considered an annotated implementation of row-wise summation in ParPy.
 Below, we present the annotated version of the `row_sums` function, the allocation of test data using NumPy, and the declaration of a parallel specification.

 ```python
 import parpy